Content of the study:

 3.2 Production

-Traditional dominance of certain distribution channels
+The traditional dominance of specific distribution channels

 Based on export and import statistics, US eyewear production is not very large compared to the rest of the market.
-In fact, more than **% of eyewear sold in the United States is manufactured in China or Europe . [***]
+In fact, more than **% of eyewear sold in the United States is manufactured in China or Europe. [***]

-4.2 A wide gap between prices
+4.2 A wide gap between prices and willingness to pay

 To each his own glasses